Ciara Hints At Unborn Baby’s Gender With Grammy After-Party Outfit

-Ciara’s due date is nearing, and the singer seems to be dropping clues as to the gender of her and Russel Wilson’s unborn baby.
+Ciara’s due date is nearing, and the singer seems to be dropping clues as to the gender of her and Russell Wilson’s unborn baby.

-The 31-year-old singer wore a blue and white striped robe to the Grammys last Sunday, but it wasn’t until almost a week later that Ciara dropped the baby hint.
-Cici took to social media to share a photo of herself wearing the post-Grammys look with the caption “Blue is one of my favorite colors…” And cue the suspense!
+The 31-year-old singer wore a blue and white striped robe to a Grammys after-party last Sunday, but it wasn’t until almost a week later that Ciara dropped the baby hint.
+She took to social media to share a photo of herself wearing the post-Grammys look with the caption “Blue is one of my favorite colors…” And cue the suspense.

 Blue is one of my favorite colors.. pic.twitter.com/cQgUY99v8O